narrative-environments/CourseCompendium/Time.md

 We are all born with a sense of event time, which is at once subjective and culturally objective.

-Hans Ramo (1999) discusses these two ancient Greek concepts of time along with their corresponding concepts of space, _chora_ (or _khora_) and _topos_, in conjunction with the Aristoelian notions of action and the kind of knowledge with which those modes of action are associated: theoria (contemplation of universals) and episteme (knowledge of universals, 'scientific' knowledge); poiesis (making, producing) and techne (skill, know-how, proficiency); and praxis (action, inter-action) and phronesis (practical wisdom, judgement).
-He develops four possible time-spaces: Chronochora (abstract time-abstract space), chronotopos (abstract time-meaningful space), kairochora (meaningful time-abstract space) and kairotopos (meaningful time-meaningful space).
+Hans Ramo (1999) discusses these two ancient Greek concepts of time along with their corresponding concepts of space, _chora_ (or _khora_) and _topos_, in conjunction with the Aristoelian notions of action and the kind of knowledge with which those modes of action are associated: _theoria_ (contemplation of universals) and _episteme_ (knowledge of universals, 'scientific' knowledge); _poiesis_ (making, producing) and _techne_ (skill, know-how, proficiency); and _praxis_ (action, inter-action) and _phronesis_ (practical wisdom, judgement).
+He develops four possible time-spaces: _chronochora_ (abstract time-abstract space), _chronotopos_ (abstract time-meaningful space), _kairochora_ (meaningful time-abstract space) and _kairotopos_ (meaningful time-meaningful space).

+The last term, _kairotopos_, might be taken as a definition of a sense of 'place' and 'placiality', where both the spatiality (my space, our space) and the temporality (my memory, our memory, my history, our history) are significant for a situated human being.

+This bears on the discussion of the notion of 'home' (our space, our history) and whether one should presume that the fundamental human experience is that of 'homeliness' (being-at-home) or of displacement (being-at-odds), in relation, for example, to Heidegger's notion of 'being-thrown', the 'thrownness' of being human.
+Perhaps it is the case that we are at once thrown into the known (tradition, what has unfolded and continues to unfold) and the unknown (futurity, what will unfold henceforth).

 **References**